mindkin/hourfleet/docs/carkit.md

 ### Cellular Connectivity

-The Hourfleet car kit connected to the internet via a cellular connection.
+The Hourfleet car kit connects to the internet via a cellular connection.
 This is facilitated by an attached external modem.
-You will need to organize a cellular connection SIM from your preferred mobile carrier.
+You will need to organize a cellular data SIM from your preferred mobile carrier.
 The connection should be on a monthly account (ie NOT pre-paid / topup), and have >1Gb of data included.
 You will need a [standard size SIM](https://thefutureofthings.com/12104-what-are-different-sim-sizes).
 This SIM is inserted in to the cellular model with the gold contacts downwards, and the cut-off corner facing outwards.

 ### Pricing